amironoff/amironoff.github.io/_posts/2017-10-10-python-azure-blob-storage.markdown

   feature: python-blob/cover.jpg
 ---
 The usual way to make large files available to an Azure Cloud Service is to put them into blob storage and then cache in the local storage of the VM.
-I recently had to do it for a Python 3.6-based service.
+I recently had to do it for a Python 3.6-based service that relied on a couple of ~2GB machine learning models.
 Using the Azure Storage Library for Python [[1]]
 I could list blob contents, but downloading them would fail with `Resource not found`, although the file was there with right permissions in place.

 ## Shared access signature (SAS)